Fire safety

 Wood-burning campfire

-Charcoal, briquette, or wood barbecues
+Charcoal, briquette, or wood barbecues, or pellet smokers

 Turkey fryers